 How to measure your homocysteine level This is easy to do at home with a test kit (100% Health Club members get £50 off) that only involves taking a pin-prick sample of blood.
 Homocysteine is measured in micromoles per litre, written as µmol/l.
 We used to think a ‘high’ level was above 15 units (µmol/l).
 This is what increases your risk of a heart attack and doubles your Alzheimer’s risk.
 Now, however, levels as low as 7 units are being linked to increased disease risk.
 Basically, there’s no official safe level and no guarantee that the diet and supplements you are currently taking are keeping homocysteine at bay.
 Up to 30% of people with a history of heart disease have a homocysteine level above 14 units.
-The average level in Britain is 10.5.
+The average level in Britain is 10.5. research on dementia at Oxford University finds that a level above 11.5 is an indicator of accelerated brain shrinkage, so you certainly want your homocysteine level below that.
 However, experts believe that a level below 6 units is ideal.
 If you have any of the associated risk factors listed in the two checklists below, it’s especially important to get tested.

 If you have ﬁve or more of these symptoms, it’s almost a certainty that your homocysteine is moderate to very high (9 to 15, if not higher): Are you tired a lot of the time?
 Is your stamina, or ability to keep going, noticeably decreasing?
 Are you having a hard time keeping your weight stable?
 Do you often experience physical pain, be it arthritis, muscle aches or migraines?
 Do you get frequent colds?
 Is your eyesight deteriorating?
 Is your mental clarity or concentration decreasing?
 Are you experiencing more sleeping problems?
 Is your memory on the decline?
 Are you often depressed?
 Do you average two or more alcoholic beverages daily?
 Do you drink more than three cups of coffee daily?
 Do you smoke cigarettes?
 Are you a strict vegetarian?
 Do you eat red meat at least once a day?
 Has your first-degree family (mother, father, brothers or sisters) suffered from any of the following: